codevise/pageflow/doc/contributing/running_pageflow_from_a_branch.md

 # Running Pageflow from a Branch

-Since the Webpack build artifacts are ignored by Git, it is not possible to simply reference `master` or any other branch inside a Host application's `Gemfile`.
+Since the Webpack/Rollup build artifacts are ignored by Git, it is not possible to simply reference `master` or any other branch inside a Host application's `Gemfile`.
 Instead we need to create a so called edge branch which contains a separate commit which adds these build